tmiraglio/SUREHYP/README.md

 # SUREHYP
 ## Surface Reflectance from Hyperion: a Python package to preprocess Hyperion imagery and retrieve surface reflectance

 This package was designed to obtain desmiled, destriped and georeferenced reflectance images from Hyperion imagery.
-It requires both L1R and L1T radiance data, as well as their associated metadata, that can be downloaded from https://earthexplorer.usgs.gov/.
+It requires both L1R and L1T radiance data, as well as their associated metadata, that can be downloaded from the [USGS](https://earthexplorer.usgs.gov/) website.

 ## Description

-`surehyp.py` is an example script containing the whole processing chain.
+[surehyp](./surehyp.py) is an example script containing the whole processing chain.
 It allows multithreaded processing.
 Users should update the various paths and filenames to their desired configuration.

-`preprocess.py` contains the various functions called in the preprocessing step, to obtain georeferenced, desmiled, and destriped hyperspectral images.
+[preprocess](./func/preprocess.py) contains the various functions called in the preprocessing step, to obtain georeferenced, desmiled, and destriped hyperspectral images.

-`atmoCorrection.py` contains the various functions called during the atmospheric correction.
+[atmoCorrecition](./func/atmoCorrection.py) contains the various functions called during the atmospheric correction.

+[various](./func/various.py) contains a variety of useful functions that may be called by the other files.

 ### Required packages

+- `cython`
 - `numpy`
 - `ee`
+- `geetools`
 - `matplotlib`
 - `spectral`
 - `scipy`